dgaydukov/cert-aws/sa/files/sa.md

 * Application (osi level 7) - if you need to balance http/https.
 Also supports websocket & secure websocket
 * Network (ose level 4) - if you need to balance TCP/UDP
+* Classic - if you need to balance classic (without VPC) EC2 instance Subnets (you can specify 1 subnet per AZ):
+* alb: 2 or more subnets (so it always cross-zone)
+* nlb: 1 or more subnets
-* Classic - if you need to balance classic (without VPC) EC2 instance ALB+NLB - you register target in targets group and route traffic to target groups.
+ALB+NLB - you register target in targets group and route traffic to target groups.
 CLB - you register instances within LB.
 Target group can be of 3 types: ec2/container/list of IP (IP can be seated inside vpc or anywhere).
 If you enable AZ for ELB, it creates lb node in AZ, after this traffic goes to this node.
 The best practice to have 1 node in each AZ.